kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## The police trafficking email

-- Inma gave me the email for reporting suspected sex trafficking to the Spanish police.
+- Inma gives me the email for reporting suspected sex trafficking to the Spanish police.
-- She tells me it's anonymous and a safe for me to use.
+- She tells me it's anonymous and safe for me to use.
 - I send an email to `trata@policia.es`.
 - I tell them about the [innocent woman](august.md#grooming-an-innocent-girl-into-porn-101), the [woman in the car](september.md#another-upsetting-targeted-woman), and I even mention [Elsa from choir](august.md#18) class at the conservatory.